-With so many people, younger generations in particular, choosing to consume their news and information through social media, fake stories can easily be shared with a vast number of readers in an incredibly short period of time.
+Many people choose to consume their news and information through social media.
+Fake news or misinformation can easily be shared with a vast number of readers in an incredibly short period of time.
 Adding to this concern, the more shares, likes or comments a story has on social media, the more likely someone is to interpret it as authentic.

-In fact, according to the Pew Research Center (1), 62% of American adults use social media to source their news.
-A recent evaluation from the Stanford History Education Group (2) labelled the ability of young people to reason about information on the internet as “bleak”.
+According to the Pew Research Center, 53% of American adults use social media to source their news.
+A recent evaluation from the Stanford History Education Group labelled the ability of young people to reason about information on the internet as “troubling”.
 Whilst younger generations may be incredibly adept at using multiple forms of social media, the report determined that they are easily duped when it comes to interpreting the information within.

 In doing so, through training colleagues in identifying reliable information sources, you can also market the other services the library provides.
 From answering reference questions to providing current awareness updates the library has a wealth of services on offer and there’s never been a more relevant time to publicise these to your colleagues.